lawrence-iviani/lisa/README.md

 # Lisa
-Documentation repos for LISA, Listen and Infere Sound Automa.
+Documentation repos for LISA, Listen and Infer Sound Automa.
 A short presentation is available [here](https://www.dropbox.com/s/1ddzlee5ejinccg/liviani_defense_presentation_hires.pdf?dl=0)

+Lisa is an acoustic platform running on Raspberry PI, the main target is enable a dual direction of speech in both directions.
+The main feature can be seen:
+* Offline computation (no access to external services).
+Privacy and Availability
+* Robust to environmental noise
+* Command input (vs open transcription) oriented
+* Modular design

+LISA is embodied as a concurrent systems of nodes using MQTT and the Hermes Protocol.
+A wrapper to interact with ROS systems is available.

 ![Lisa Logo](https://github.com/lawrence-iviani/lisa/blob/main/img/lisa_logo_%201_lr.png)

-Lisa is embodied as a concurrent systems of nodes using MQTT and the Hermes Protocol.
-A wrapper to interact with ROS systems is available.
 An integration a further development of other open sources package, the most important:

 * [ODAS](https://github.com/introlab/odas/wiki)